 The result was this Leadership Report, which gave us a starting point to build our network.

-This is an opportunity to explore whether a CEO role is the right next step for you.
+Our Aspiring CEO events are an opportunity to explore whether a CEO role is the right next step for you.
 Hear from experienced CEOs and meet like minded peers in a safe environment.

 Attendees will also be able to schedule in time after the event, at a convenient date to discuss their CV and next steps with our Peridot team.

 Thursday 23rd January 2020 – 1.50pm – 5.30pm,

 Preparing for a CEO role, practicalities, preparing and development, top tips from: